Chart Color Schemes

 Miandetta - Don has a typical household mix, with a higher-than-average median household size

-Family households comprise 76.8% of all households, including 31.5% couples with children, 33.4% couples without children, and 11.2% single parent families.
-Non-family households make up 23.2%, consisting of lone person households at 20.9% and group households at 2.3%.
-The median household size is 2.6 people, larger than the Rest of Tas. average of 2.3.
+Family households account for 76.8% of all households, including 31.5% couples with children, 33.4% couples without children, and 11.2% single parent families.
+Non-family households make up the remaining 23.2%, with lone person households at 20.9% and group households comprising 2.3% of the total.
+The median household size is 2.6 people, which is larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households